ghost-coin/ghost-core/doc/build-unix.md

     sudo apt-get install build-essential libtool autotools-dev automake pkg-config bsdmainutils python3

-Now, you can either build from self-compiled [depends](/depends/README.md) or install the required dependencies:
+Now, statically linked Ghost Core executables can be built from self-compiled [depends](/depends/README.md).

+Requirements for dynamically linked binaries:

 	sudo apt-get install libevent-dev libboost-system-dev libboost-filesystem-dev libboost-test-dev libboost-thread-dev

-BerkeleyDB is required for the wallet.
+**Note**: When building dynamically linked binaries, BerkeleyDB 4.8 is required for the wallet.

-Ubuntu and Debian have their own `libdb-dev` and `libdb++-dev` packages, but these will install BerkeleyDB 5.1 or later.
-This will break binary wallet compatibility with the distributed executables, which are based on BerkeleyDB 4.8.
-If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.
+Ubuntu and Debian do not have BerkeleyDB 4.8 in their repositories.
+Their `libdb-dev` and `libdb++-dev` are BerkeleyDB 5.1 or later.
+Installing these will break compatibility of wallet files with the officially distributed executables, that are based on BerkeleyDB 4.8.
+If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to the configure script.

-Otherwise, you can build from self-compiled `depends` (see above).

 SQLite is required for the wallet:

     sudo apt install libsqlite3-dev

-To build Particl Core without wallet, see [*Disable-wallet mode*](/doc/build-unix.md#disable-wallet-mode)
+To build Ghost Core without wallet, see [*Disable-wallet mode*](/doc/build-unix.md#disable-wallet-mode)

 Optional (see `--with-miniupnpc` and `--enable-upnp-default`):